Active Research Infrastructure

 Built independently, deployed proudly on Vercel

 Project Vercel is an independent research initiative.
-It is not affiliated with or endorsed by Vercel, Inc. The name reflects our alignment with the broader ethos of fast, composable, production-grade infrastructure.
+It is not affiliated with or endorsed by Vercel, Inc. The name is an homage to a way of shipping software we admire.
 The system itself runs on Vercel-powered deployment primitives.

 Independent Project